qiaoen17/tp/docs/UserGuide.md

 ### Adding a tutorial : `addtut`

-Adds a tutorial to the tutorial list.
+This feature allows you to add a tutorial to SETA.
+To add a tutorial, you must include its group number, content, date and time.

 Format: `addtut [g/GROUP_NUMBER] [c/CONTENT] [t/DATE TIME]`